Rav Alex Israel -

 Who would think that after all the miracles of the Exodus, Bnei Yisrael would complain to God?
 Despite the Ten Plagues and the Crossing of the

 We are talking about the latter half of the parasha.
 In this section, the Jewish people have crossed the Yam Suf and are making their way, stage by stage towards Har Sinai.
 The latter half of the parasha contains a series of stories.
 They are:

 4. 17:8-15 Amalek

 In order to understand these stories, and the complaints of Bnei Yisrael, we are going to take a look at these episodes as a series.
 And rather than portraying these stories as “complaint” stories, we shall view them as a process of growing up, of transformation and learning.
-We shall chart the manner in which these stories connect as they inform us of the spiritual journey taken by the people as they travel from to Sinai.
+We shall chart the manner in which these stories connect as they inform us of the spiritual journey taken by the people as they travel from

 1. For each of the 3 "complaint" stories:

 · Were the people justified in complaining?

 · Does God get angry?
 Why?

 · Read it in detail and ask yourselves some questions of your own.

 · Is there any section of the story which would seem out of place?